sd576/FX-TradeHub-API/README.md

 ### Trades
 - GET /api/trades: Retrieve all trades.
-- GET /api/trades/{id}: Retrieve a specific trade by ID.
+- GET /api/trades/{id}: Retrieve all trades, optionally filtered by 'we buy' or 'we sell'
-- POST /api/trades: Add a new trade.
+- POST /api/trades: Add a new trade. - under development

 ## Testing and Development